After completing this tutorial, you will be able to:

 # assign all pixels that equal 0 to NA or no data value chm_classified[chm_classified == 0] <- NA

-Then, finally we can plot our raster.
+Then, finally you can plot your raster.
 Notice the colors that I selected are not ideal!
 You can pick better colors for your plot.

 # plot reclassified data plot(chm_classified, col = c("red", "blue", "green"))

-Our plot looks OK but the legend doesn’t represent the data well.
+Your plot looks OK but the legend doesn’t represent the data well.
 The legend is continuous - with a range between 0 and 3.
-However we want to plot the data using discrete bins.
+However you want to plot the data using discrete bins.

-Let’s clean up our plot legend.
-Given we have discrete values we will create a CUSTOM legend with the 3 categories that we created in our classification matrix.
+Let’s clean up your plot legend.
+Given you have discrete values you will create a CUSTOM legend with the 3 categories that you created in your classification matrix.

-Finally, let’s create a color object so we don’t have to type out the colors twice.
+Finally, let’s create a color object so you don’t have to type out the colors twice.

 # create color object with nice new colors! chm_colors <- c("palegoldenrod", "palegreen2", "palegreen4") # plot reclassified data plot(chm_classified, legend = FALSE, col = chm_colors, axes = FALSE, # remove the box around the plot box = FALSE, main = "Classified Canopy Height Model \n short, medium, tall trees") legend("topright", legend = c("short trees", "medium trees", "tall trees"), fill = chm_colors, border = FALSE, bty = "n")

-Finally, we may want to remove the box from our plot.
+Finally, you may want to remove the box from your plot.

 # create color object with nice new colors! chm_colors <- c("palegoldenrod", "palegreen2", "palegreen4") # plot reclassified data plot(chm_classified, legend = FALSE, col = chm_colors, axes = FALSE, box = FALSE, main = "Classified Canopy Height Model \n short, medium, tall trees") legend("topright", legend = c("short trees", "medium trees", "tall trees"), fill = chm_colors, border = FALSE, bty = "n")